 - 1 Clove Garlic

-- 1 tsp Fresh Thyme Use 1/2 tsp if using dried
+- 1 teaspoon Fresh Thyme Use ½ teaspoon if using dried

 - Salt and Freshly Ground Pepper to taste

 - ⅓ c Milk (Skim, 1% or 2%)

 - 2 c Grated Havarti Cheese (Gruyere and Mozzarella work well too) (250 grams or 8 oz of cheese)

 - Preheat oven to 450'F. Heat butter in large frying pan on medium.
 Add mushrooms and saute, stirring occasionally until liquid is gone and mushrooms are lightly browned.

 - Meanwhile, hollow out your loaf of bread, leaving the outer crust as a shell.
 Place inner bread chunks into a food processor with garlic, parsley and thyme.
 Pulse until all ingredients are in fine crumbs.